Health Sciences Advising Letter Service

 - The adviser/advisee relationship.
 Ideally you have been visiting your adviser periodically and she has gotten to know you over time, allowing her to shed light on your personal characteristics and “story,” which medical schools appreciate.

 - The Advising team's evaluation of you.
 The team will evaluate you based on the materials you submit for your Health Sciences Advising (HSA) letter file.
 Your file includes the letters of evaluation submitted to your CLAS Advising Center-affiliated Interfolio account on your behalf as well as all materials you submit to our office, such as a draft of your personal statement and a list of your relevant activities with descriptions.

 - Academic and non-academic letters submitted on your behalf.
 The adviser may highlight key themes and/or quotes from your individual letters in the cover letter.

 As part of the Health Sciences Advising (HSA) Letter Service, you will be evaluated on the following categories:

 - Extracurricular, Research, & Service Activities

 Applicants are assigned a rating of minimal, moderate, substantial, or exceptional for each of the categories above.
 Your ratings are embedded into the cover letter that is written by your pre-medical adviser and as such are confidential.
 You are rated separately in each of the categories.
 This is to encourage holistic evaluation of you as a medical school candidate and to illustrate where your strengths are.
 This format also accounts for the fact that each medical school is different and may value one category over another (for example, some medical schools are more clinically focused and some are more research focused).
-This Committee Letter format is modeled after the format used by Johns Hopkins University.

 Who Should Write the Letters